 One film called Accidents at Speed showed what could happen to an unbelted person in the front of a car.

-Another entitled Shopping saw Jimmy explain that belting up wasn't just for long journeys, but for short trips too.
+Another entitled Shopping explained that belting up wasn't just for long journeys, but for short trips too.

 Although car manufacturers had been legally obliged to fit front seatbelts in vehicles since 1965, it wasn't compulsory to use them until 1983.